mrled/algo/README.NEWTROY.md

 However, I have created a new `newtroy` script, which uses Ansible to deploy with all of my defaults.
 No arguments are required!
-Simply run `./newtroy` to deploy.
+Simply run `./newtroy production` to deploy.

-See that script for details on what it's doing.
+See that script's help for details on what it's doing.

 Once more, for emphasis: **Don't use the `algo` script.**